Pros / It has anti-skating and counterweight to keep the tone arm and needle in place.

 Using the turntable, USB and computer, we were able to take a handful of records and convert them to MP3.
 One of the first records we used was “The Beatles” by The Beatles.
 The record was fairly scratched and warn.
 Two unfortunate things occurred during the conversion process.
 First, the conversion sounded exactly the same as the vinyl record – with scratches and all.
 The best turntables improve the recording in the digital conversion, removing pops and crackles.
 Second, the conversion software combined “Birthday” and “Yer Blues” as one song, messing up the track order.
 It mistook scratches for the actual song and combined the two songs together in a single track.

 The Numark turntable comes with a digital download card for EZ/Vinyl/Tape Converter.
 This software is easy to use because it turns conversion into three easy steps and walks you through the whole process, but the automatic track detection can turn into a real mess if the record is too scratched or worn.
 That's what happened with the Beatles record.

 Another record we converted was “Off The Wall” by Michael Jackson.
 Unlike “The Beatles,” “Off The Wall” was in great shape with minimal scratches.
 Our conversion sounded identical to the record – nearly flawless.
 Basically, the converter will capture exactly what you hear from the vinyl, with no improvement or degradation.

 This vinyl to digital converter comes with a hard plastic dust cover that can be attached.
 If you want to listen to your turntable aloud, you’ll need to have a separate pair of speakers.
-The turntable does not have built-in speakers or a headphone jack.
+Unlike the Ion Air LP, this turntable does not have a headphone jack.